joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/28/us/politics/the-docket-trump-founders.html

 **Bari Weiss Names Nick Bilton to Lead CBS’s ’60 Minutes’**\
-`Mr. Bilton, a documentarian and former New York Times columnist, said he would bring new voices to the show, which he said was the most important news program in America.`\
+`Mr. Bilton, a tech journalist and filmmaker, said he would bring new voices to the show.
+The overhaul by Bari Weiss, CBS’s editor in chief, included the firing of the correspondent Cecilia Vega.`\
 https://www.nytimes.com/2026/05/28/business/media/nick-bilton-60-minutes-bari-weiss.html

 **‘Power Ballad’ Review: Hitting All the Wrong Notes**\